ajay-dhangar/algo/docs/Trees/merkle-tree.md

    - Hash each block using a cryptographic hash function (e.g., SHA-256) to create leaf nodes.

 2. **Building the Tree**:
-   - Pair the leaf nodes and compute the hash of each pair to form the parent nodes.
+ give   - Pair the leaf nodes and compute the hash of each pair to form the parent nodes.
    - Continue pairing and hashing the parent nodes until only one node (Merkle Root) remains.

 3. **Verification Process**: